lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_mpi_jobs.md

  * Load the OpenMPI module relevant to the compiler you are using
  * Start the program with **mpirun**
  * Using the correct binding can help code performance.
-     *   When using 20 tasks per node on Aurora, we recommend using the **-bind-to core** option of mpirun
+     *   When using 48 tasks per node on COSMOS, we recommend using the **-bind-to core** option of mpirun
      *   When using fewer than 16 tasks we recommend experimenting with whether not using binding helps or hinders performance.

 ## Launching MPI jobs compiled with the Intel MPI library